itaiferber/OCCurses/README.txt

 http://www.gnu.org/software/ncurses/

 Using OCCurses is easy.
-The basic steps are:
+To link your project to the OCCurses framework, follow these steps:
+1. Compile the OCCurses framework using whatever settings you wish.
+2. Open up your application's Xcode project, and select the application target.
+3. Hit 'Add' under the 'Link Binary With Libraries' heading, and add the compiled framework.
+4. Add a new 'Copy Files' build phase that copies files to the 'Framework' folder (make sure there is no subpath).
-1. Import the framework into your project with the appropriate steps.
+5. Drag the framework to the build phase, and clean your project (for good measure).

-2. In whatever class you're going to use OCCurses, make sure to #import the OCCursesFramework.h header file.
-3. Instantiate an OCCursesManager using +[OCCursesManager sharedManager].
-4. Create instances of OCWindow and get to work!
+To use the framework in your code:
+1. Make sure you #import the OCCursesFramework.h header in whatever classes you wish to use the framework.
+2. In the class that initializes your code, simply start using the framework!
+OCCursesManager automatically starts the terminal in curses mode at program startup, so all you have to do is simply get to work (it will also automatically exit curses mode at program termination, so the environment is managed for you).

 A note about ncurses